-- Concurrent to the evaluation of morphometric parameters, an automatic software image analysis was developed to quantify the expression of collagen in the whole lung section.
+- Concurrent to the evaluation of morphometric parameters, an automatic software image analysis was developed to quantify the expression of collagen in the entire lung section.
 We showed that this quantification of lung collagen – from Masson trichrome or picrosirius red stained sections – is far superior than the standard hydroxyproline or Sircol methods.

 - The accuracy and reliability of Biocellvia’s analysis means that much lower concentrations of bleomycin is needed for fibrosis induction (4-5X lower than the usual dose).
 Thus, molecule candidates can be tested in vivo using animals in better condition, contributing to greater robustness in the efficacy studies.

-- Biocellvia’s IPF assay is coupled to the measurement of collagen content in whole lung sections.
+- Biocellvia’s IPF assay is coupled to the measurement of collagen content in entire lung sections.
 Therefore, morphological changes can be closely associated with collagen expression in the same sample, which cannot be performed as finely by hydroxyproline or Sircol assays.

-Biocellvia’s cutting-edge digital IPF assay is unparalleled in its robustness and accuracy, and is your best and most reliable choice in preclinical drug evaluation, empowering your Go/No decisions.
+Biocellvia’s cutting-edge digital IPF assay is unparalleled in its robustness and accuracy, and is your best and most reliable choice in preclinical drug evaluation, empowering your Go/No go decisions.

 The related results on pulmonary fibrosis gave rise to a scientific article in 2017 in PlosOne.